TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ::::::

+(Subsec:EV:SpecPropCharPoly)=
+## Some special properties of the characteristic polynomial

 In the proof of {prf:ref}`Prop:EigenValues:CharPoly` it was mentioned that for an $n \times n$ matrix $A$ the coefficient of the highest power $\lambda^n$  is equal to  $(-1)^n$.
-In the next subsection we will find expressions for two other coefficients of the characteristic polynomial.
+In thhis subsection we will find expressions for two other coefficients of the characteristic polynomial.
 The results we mention are interesting in themselves, but they are not essential for the sequel.

-(Subsec:EV:SpecPropCharPoly)=
-## Some special properties of the characteristic polynomial

 ::::::{prf:proposition}
-:label: Eq:EigenValues:CharPolyA
+:label: Prop:EigenValues:CharPolyTrace

 Suppose the characteristic polynomial of the $n \times n$ matrix $A$ is given by